 Do language naming conventions affect the length or quality of variable and function names?

 I thought I’d look into this.
-And even if I didn’t turn up any momentous results, I decided I could at least provide some interesting musings.
+And even if I didn’t turn up any momentous results, I decided I could at least provide some interesting musings about language naming conventions.

 A little more background on code naming